microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/02-UnitTesting.md

     [Challenge\#1](01-TimeSeriesForecasting.md), create and setup a new project in Azure DevOps

-    1. Import quickstart code from [Insert Github Repo Here]
+    1. Import quickstart zipped code folder from your Teams Channel

     2. [Create new service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) in Project Settings for your Azure ML service and Azure Subscription using service principal